Wondering if your company is OKR ready?

 Why would they even not?
 It is one of the most effective strategies that is known to bring multifold benefits to businesses of all sizes and industries.

-Understanding how to write OKRs
+Understanding how to write OKRs in 12 Steps

 But before we jump into how to write OKRs, let us understand what this approach exactly is.

 Objectives and Key Results (OKRs) is a goal-setting methodology that helps businesses align goals and focus on the most important initiatives.
-It serves as a OKR framework for setting objectives that are specific, measurable, achievable, relevant, and time-bound (SMART).
+It serves as a framework for setting objectives that are specific, measurable, achievable, relevant, and time-bound (SMART).

 It also help to prioritize goals and focus on the most important initiatives.
 They are typically broken down into two parts: the objective and the key results.
 The objective is a short statement that describes the goal to be achieved.